SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/FirstContact/FirstContact.md

 We will construct a small but complete user interface.
 This will allow you to build basic user interfaces.

-After completing this chapter you should read Chapter *@cha_reuse@* about the reuse of Spec presenters, which is the key behind the power of Spec.
+After completing this chapter you may read Chapter *@cha_reuse@* about the reuse of Spec presenters, which is the key behind the power of Spec.
 With these two chapters, you should be able to construct Spec user interfaces as intended.
-You could use the rest of this book just as reference material, but nonetheless, we recommend you to at least give a brief look at the other chapters as well.
+You could use the rest of this book as reference material, but nonetheless, we recommend you to at least give a brief look at the other chapters as well.

 ### A customer satisfaction UI
 @seccustomersatisfaction